woocommerce/woocommerce/readme.txt

 * Fix - Use wp_list_sort instead of _usort_terms_by_ID to be compatible with 4.7.
 * Fix - Only return empty string if empty for weight and dimension functions.
 * Fix - Added correct fallbacks for logout/lost password URLs when endpoints are not defined.
+* Security - Wrapped admin tax rate table values in _escape to thwart evil CSVs an admin user could upload.
+Vulnerability was discovered by Fortinet’s FortiGuard Labs.
 * Dev - API - Only update categories menu order and display if defined.
 * Dev - Fixed when should deliver wp_trash_post webhooks.